iamsayan/wp-auto-republish/readme.txt

 If you like RevivePress, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-auto-republish/reviews/#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.4.4 =
+Release Date: 15th December, 2022

+= Premium Version =
+* Added: Option to remove log history automatically.
+* Fixed: Custom Post Types Permission issue.
+* Fixed: Repost Method settings was not working.
+* Tweak: Save republish rule data in post meta instead of database.
+* Tweak: Instant social share will be now using Action Schedular.
+* And all Free Version Improvements and Fixes.

+= Free Version =
+* Fixed: URLs can be accessed from any permalinks.
+* Updated: Freemius Library.

 = 1.4.3 =
 Release Date: 19th November, 2022